mfarzami/plant-database-website/design-plan/design-journey.md

   tags on (relationships.tag_id = tags.id);

 Note in milestone 3: I thought I would use this query in the beginning to display the data, but then I realized I actually used this for filtering to filter by the tag_id in my tags table.

+Note in final submission: Upon looking at this query's result in sqlite I realized that it wasn't giving me a helpful database.
+I plan to use this query instead for filtering:

+SELECT
+	plants.plant_name AS 'plant_name',
+	plants.species_name AS 'species_name',
+	plants.file_name AS 'file_name',
+	relationships.plant_id AS 'plant_id',
+	tags.tag AS 'tags.tag'
+FROM
+	relationships
+	INNER JOIN plants ON (plants.id = relationships.plant_id)
+	INNER JOIN tags ON (tags.id = relationships.tag_id)
 ```

 ```